PetrValko/TinyLink/README.md

 ## A Few Heads-Up

 * Updates: I'll try to keep this public repo updated, but don't expect every little change on the official site to show up here instantly.
 Sometimes I'm busy.
 * Issues and Contributions: If something's broken, feel free to open an issue.
-I have a day job and a life, so I can't promise an immediate fix, but I'll definitely look when I have a spare moment.
+I have a life, so I can't promise an immediate fix, but I'll definitely look when I have a spare moment.
 No promises, but I appreciate the heads-up!